NnaemekaAlgorithim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 3-new_owner
 The script here changes the owner of the hello file from root to betty, using the chown command.

+## 4-empty
+Here is a script that creates an empty file named hello, and i used the touch command.